Jarichi/Mysteries-of-Rankhra/Campaign Notes/Session Planning/Arc 1/Quests/Arc 1 - The Mysteries of Rankhra.md

-		the DC for preventing total memory loss is 20. below 20, memories get wiped and requires an appropriate check if they attempt to remember things from inside the hunter tribe. above 20, only core memories get removed and less important stuff about the existence is retained. core memories about the tribe include crucial information about the true identity of the members, all possible information about the concepts, contents of the trial and shop, the effects of the owlcat
+		the DC for preventing total memory loss is 20. below 20, memories get wiped and requires an appropriate check if they attempt to remember things from inside the hunter tribe. above 20, only core memories get removed and less important stuff about the existence is retained. core memories about the tribe include crucial information about the true identity of the members, all possible information about the concepts, contents of the trial and shop, the effects of the owlcat as spiritual leader, including its name.

+returning to the hunter tribe will trigger some other dialogue with not bleeder this time since he's god plenty of screentime already.
+The next most interesting member for backstory-related things is Chrone (he hasn't got anything cool yet at the moment), which means that Wanderer will mention stuff.

+Weaver will be very wary of Marilyne since she drank her fucking blood.

+debating whether I want to reveal the true names of the non-fey in the hunter tribe.

+---
+#### Planning

 - When I notice the party getting stuck/finished, the owlcat will mysteriously appear again and will attempt to lead the party towards a certain area.